anthonydugois/hector-benchmarking/README.md

 user@gros-20:~$
 ```

+In this example, the reservation system of Grid'5000 gave us access to the node 20.

 #### Setup Docker

-The benchmarking system is available through a Docker image.
+Our benchmarking system is available through a Docker image.
 Setting up Docker on a Grid'5000 node can be done in a
 single command:

 ```shell